Do you currently own a home with a septic system? Thinking about buying a home with a septic system?

 DON’T flush items or chemicals that won’t decompose easily, such as feminine hygiene products, condoms, dental floss, diapers, cigarette butts, kitty litter, paper towels or pharmaceuticals.
 These items all belong in the trash can.
 The only things that should be flushed are wastewater and toilet paper.
-If you want to see some of the crazy things people flush, follow our friends Irwin Septic on Facebook.

 DON’T let the water run continuously while shaving or brushing your teeth.
 You can save up to 6 gallons of water per use.

 DON’T flush dead fish or small animals.